-If you haven’t tried fly fishing for largemouth bass, you’re missing out on a freshwater experience that just might convert you to a lifetime fan of the long rod.
+If you haven’t tried fly fishing for largemouth bass, you’re missing out on a freshwater experience that just might convert you into a lifetime fan of the long rod.
 Contrary to popular belief, fly fishing isn’t only reserved for wader-clad trout aficionados who regularly navigate through the clear mountain streams of Wyoming or Montana.
 With a basic freshwater fly rod set up and a couple of hours spent practicing your stripping retrieves, you can land largemouth bass on fly while fishing your neighborhood pond or at a nearby lake.

 Fly Fishing Gear

 When it comes to freshwater fly fishing gear, there is absolutely no need to be intimidated by price or terminology.
 You can find a fly rod and reel outfit for a lot less than you might think.
 In fact, there are freshwater outfits that start around $150.
-These outfits often include a rod, reel, fly line, leader, backing, and a rod/reel carry case — everything you need with the exception of a few flies.
+These outfits often include a rod, reel, floating fly line, leader, backing, and a rod/reel carry case — everything you need with the exception of a few flies.

 As with any other hobby, it only makes sense to start out with an inexpensive set up.
 Once you get hooked on fly fishing for largemouth bass, and have the confidence that you’ll stick with it, you can always upgrade.